 So instead they sacrifice what is right for what is easy.
 They ignore what is best for what is safest.
 They disregard what they believe for what is accepted.

-The easy road may surely be easier, but its toll is collected against your honor and your integrity; against your ability to see and do as you ought to do, and be the person you ought to be.
+…may surely be easier, but its toll is collected against your honor and your integrity; against your ability to see and do as you ought to do, and be the person you ought to be.

 When you turn from what is right, to seek the false comfort of what is easy, you perpetuate a world where right is hard and wrong is strong; where the good thing is something to be done only when it best serves you, or where it’s most convenient, or when you have no other choice.

-You damage your ability to do right at all, as each opportunity passed cements your false belief that you are not able to weather the storm to come; that you cannot face it, you cannot endure it, that whatever rains may fall from doing what’s right shall pass, as all things pass.
+You damage your ability to do right at all, as each opportunity passed cements your false belief that you are not able to weather the storm to come; that you can’t face it, you can’t endure it, that whatever rains may fall from doing what’s right shall pass, as all things pass.

-You do your self no favors, but you do those you love and care for no favors either.
+You do your Self no favors, but you do those you love and care for no favors either.